 The Greek word ”chiro” means hand and “practice” means therapy.
 Massage therapists also provide therapy with their hands, but conceptually and as for physical applications, chiropractic and massage therapy are very different.
 For instance, in the case of a facet joint subluxation, chiropractors applying adjustment, which is not a part of massage therapist’s scope of practice.
 However, massage therapy can play very significant role in chiropractic medicine.
 So again Medical Massage and Chiropractic have overlapping protocols.
 Both have commonalities where as each discipline covers different sections of medical practice.

 So, I would say that the logical relationship shown above cannot be factually supported with 100% accuracy.
-Therefore, it may lead a manual therapist into making logical conjectures and away from very practical/clinical knowledge that is so necessary for a manual therapy practitioner in order to help people.
+Therefore, it may lead a massage therapist into making logical conjectures and away from very practical/clinical knowledge that is so necessary for a massage therapy practitioner in order to help people.

 Keep It Simple